Ellie-Brakoniecki/Git-and-GitHub-tutorial/README.md

 ## The Difference Between Git and GitHub

-Git focuses on version control, allowing you to track changes and manage your project's evolution locally on your computer.
-Its main features include local change tracking, offline operation, and branching for experimentation.
+**Git** focuses on version control, allowing you to track changes and manage your project's evolution locally on your computer.
+Its main features include:
+- Local change tracking
+- Offline operation
+- Branching for developing new features or fixing issues, which ensures the main project's integrity.

-GitHub is a cloud-based service that enhances Git repositories with additional features for collaboration.
-Its main offerings include online hosting for global access, pull requests and code reviews for teamwork, and issue tracking for project management.
+**GitHub** is a cloud-based service that enhances Git repositories with additional features for collaboration.
+Its main features include:
+- Online hosting makes Git projects accessible from anywhere, enabling collaboration across diverse geographical locations.
+- Pull requests and code reviews for teamwork
+- Issue tracking for project management.

 In summary, **Git** provides the foundational infrastructure for version control, enabling developers to manage and track changes locally. **GitHub** expands on this by offering a platform for collaborative project management, making it easier to share and contribute to code across teams and the open-source world.